jackokring/M5PORKCHOP/README.md

     hubris to ship it as "production ready."
 We have the second part.
     Working on the first.

-    Translation: don't bet your pentest report on these classifications yet.
+    TL;DR: don't bet your pentest report on these classifications yet.
     But feel free to collect data and help train the pig's brain.

     Here's what we're building toward - the ML system extracts